 The curriculum at Helston is designed to offer breadth, particularly in the early years of secondary education.
 In Year 7 through Year 9, students follow a wide range of subjects, with a notable emphasis on the arts and technology, reflecting the local area's creative and industrial heritage.

-At Key Stage 4, the English Baccalaureate (EBacc) entry rate sits at 3.6%, which is considerably lower than the England average.
-This reflects a school policy that allows for significant student choice, often favouring vocational or creative subjects over a strictly traditional academic suite.
+At Key Stage 4, the English Baccalaureate (EBacc) entry rate is 17.3% in the current dataset.
+This still points to a curriculum where many pupils follow options outside the full EBacc suite, often favouring vocational or creative subjects over a strictly traditional academic suite.
 The latest Ofsted report rated the quality of education as Good, noting that teachers have strong subject knowledge and explain concepts clearly.

 The Sixth Form is a significant strength of the college, attracting students from across West Cornwall.
 The curriculum is broad, offering over 30 different A-level and vocational pathways.
-In 2024, 37.4% of A-level entries achieved A*-B grades, a solid performance that provides a platform for various higher education and employment routes.
+In the 2025 A-level dataset, 50% of A-level entries achieved A*-B grades across 138 exam entries, supporting its 1st-place local sixth-form ranking in Helston.

 Academic rigour is evidenced by the elite university pipeline, with one student securing a place at the University of Cambridge in the most recent measurement period.
 The Sixth Form also benefits from dedicated facilities, including a separate study centre and social space, allowing older students to develop the independence required for university or higher-level apprenticeships.